Gulliver's Travels (2010 film)

-Gulliver's Travels is a 2010 fantasy adventure comedy film directed by Rob Letterman in his live-action directorial debut, produced by John Davis and Gregory Goodman, written by Joe Stillman and Nicholas Stoller with music by Henry Jackman.
-It is very loosely based on Part One (and slightly on Part Two) of the 1726 novel of the same name by Jonathan Swift, though the film takes place in the modern day and contains references to modern pop culture.
-It stars Jack Black in the title role, Jason Segel, Emily Blunt, Amanda Peet, Billy Connolly, Chris O'Dowd, T.J.
-Miller, James Corden and Catherine Tate, and is exclusively distributed by 20th Century Fox.
+Gulliver's Travels is a 2010 American fantasy adventure comedy film directed by Rob Letterman in his live-action directorial debut, and written by Joe Stillman and Nicholas Stoller.
+It is loosely based on Part One (and slightly on Part Two) of the 1726 novel of the same name by Jonathan Swift, though the film takes place in the modern day and contains references to modern pop culture.
+It stars Jack Black in the title role, alongside Jason Segel, Emily Blunt, Amanda Peet, Billy Connolly, Chris O'Dowd, T.J.
+Miller, James Corden, Catherine Tate, and Olly Alexander.

-The film was theatrically released on December 25, 2010, in the United States.
-Even though the film was panned by critics and failed at the North American box office, it earned $237.4 million worldwide on a $112 million budget.
-Gulliver's Travels was released on DVD and Blu-ray Disc on April 19, 2011, by 20th Century Fox Home Entertainment.
+The film debuted in Spain on December 22, 2010, and was theatrically released in the United States on December 25, by 20th Century Fox.
+It received negative reviews, and grossed $237.4 million worldwide on a budget of $112 million.